nikhilbarthwal/Knative/docs/grpc-python.md

 ## Install gRPC tools

-Python’s gRPC tools include the protocol buffer compiler `protoc` and the special plugin for generating server and client code from a `.proto` service definition.
+Pythons gRPC tools include the protocol buffer compiler `protoc` and the special plugin for generating server and client code from a `.proto` service definition.
 Make sure you have the latest version of the gRPC tools:

 ```bash
 pip install --upgrade grpcio-tools